0xOFFSET/0xOFFSET.github.io/_posts/2022-10-02-ursaminor_writeup.md

 ```
 "|    id = {}".format(hashlib.sha256(str(oracle.public['n']).encode()).hexdigest())
 ```
-- the private key parameters: e,d are changed at the most begining of running the script and after every 3 trials of encryption.
+- both key exponents: e,d are changed at the most begining of running the script and after every 3 trials of encryption.
 - the flag ciphertext is returned at running the script every time.
 - the e parameter is so big after updating the key
 - when choose to update RSA keys, "id" hash value remains the same, hence the public modulus remains fixed for every script running session.